AmrutaG7/amruta-g.github.io/index.md

 ---
 layout: default
-title: "Welcome"
+title: Home
 ---

 # 👋 Welcome

+This site highlights my background in data analytics and my academic & professional projects.

-👉 Visit my [About page](./about/) to learn more about me and view my projects.
+👉 Visit the [About Me page](./about/) to learn more.